What are Azure Durable Functions

 3. It is challenging to implement Thread.Sleep.

-4. You can not call the non-deterministic APIs from the Azure Durable Functions.
+4. You can not call non-deterministic APIs from Azure Durable Functions.
 The API must be deterministic.
-This means the API always returns the same value by providing the same input irrespective of when or how frequently it gets called.
+This means it always returns the same value by providing the same input, regardless of when or how frequently it is called.

 You can check out a complete guide on durable functions limitations now.